Ants: Profile and Information

 Share with your friends 🥹!

-Ants are eusocial insects belonging to the family Formicidae, and the order Hymenoptera along with bees and wasps.
+Ants are eusocial insects belonging to the family Formicidae and the order Hymenoptera, bees, and wasps.

-Ants developed from Vespoid wasp ancestors during the Crestaceous era and diversified after the emergence of flowering plants.
+Ants developed from Vespoid wasp ancestors during the Cretaceous era and diversified after the emergence of flowering plants.

 More than 12,500 of an estimated 22,000 species have been classified.